superneko160/Calculator/calcurator/README.md

-# Calcurator
+# Calculator

-Calcurator in the browser.
+Calculator in the browser.

 ## Setting